 with his stamp v.
 FEDER , Lugt 923 , on the back

-Thienemann + Schwarz 1133. – Sheet 3 of the extremely rare 4-sheet set of the Allegory of the Four Continents in Hunting Scenes, of which complete copies on the market are traceable here only in the copy of the Silesian Ridinger Collection at Boerner XXXIX (1885, nos.
-1979-1892), presumably identical with the one of the Reich auf Biehla Collection (1894, no. 218, “Of greatest rareness”) and the one in the 93rd Tenner sale (1972, no. 4335, “Very rare; center fold smoothed out in each case, 1 sheet re-margined and restored”).
+Thienemann & Schwarz 1133. – Sheet 3 of the extremely rare 4-sheet set of the Allegory of the Four Continents in Hunting Scenes, of which complete copies on the market are traceable here only in the copy of the Silesian Ridinger Collection at Boerner XXXIX (1885, nos.
+1979-1892, “Very rare”), presumably identical with the one of the Reich auf Biehla Collection (1894, no. 218, “Of greatest rareness”) and the one at Tenner’s sale 93 (1972, no. 4335, “Very rare; center fold smoothed out in each case, 1 sheet re-margined and restored”).
 2021 finally here from baronial collection uniformly in proofs with outline etching as unknown to literature.

-As a whole just as in individual sheets therefore it was already missing in Coppenrath’s comprehensive stock (1889/90) , in Helbing’s mammoth offer of 1900 (cat.
-XXXIV), the Schwerdt Collection (1928/35) , Rosenthal’s Ridinger offer of 1940 (list 126, “Etchings and Mezzotints”) and more recently remained an unfulfilled desideratum aiming at the whole of a widely connected Croesus as largest collection of his days, while the sales Schöller (1921, only “with tiny margin”) + Counts Faber-Castell (1958, “mounted”) could only present Asia and America resp., while Europe was traded here in 1980 (“lower margin trimmed to platemark”) into a Palatinate collection.
+As a whole just as in individual sheets therefore it was already missing in Coppenrath’s comprehensive inventory (1889/90), in Helbing’s mammoth offer of 1900 (cat.
+XXXIV), the Schwerdt Collection (1928/35) , Rosenthal’s Ridinger offer of 1940 (list 126, “Etchings and Mezzotints”) and more recently remained an unfulfilled desideratum aiming at the whole of a widely connected Croesus as largest collection of his days, while the sales Schöller (1921, only “with tiny margin”) & Alexander Count of Faber-Castell (1958, “mounted”) could only present Asia and America resp., while Europe was traded here in 1980 (“lower margin trimmed to platemark”) into a Palatinate collection.
 Now then

 as first-time chance – Africa !